 Challah flavor options

 Challah is widely available in Jewish bakeries and many grocery stores.
 Its soft, slightly sweet texture makes it perfect for French toast.
 Sturdy enough to hold up when dipped and fried, yet light enough for breakfast.
-We usually go with a plain braided challah for French toast, but other flavors add a fun twist.
+We usually use a plain braided challah for French toast, but other flavors add a fun twist.
+The method for the recipe stays the same no matter what kind of challah you use.

 - Apple Challah: Found in Jewish bakeries around Rosh Hashanah.